topseed/topseed-helloworld/README.md

 - Mostly static (easy to maintain/develop and scale)

+## Getting started w/ a 'hello world':

+- Download
+- $cd webApp
+- $npm install
+- $node index

 Now open browser on port 8081.
-If you add ?w=1 you get www page, else it is mobile.
+If you add ?w=1 you get www page, else it is mobile|AMP.

+You can easily deploy to ZEIT, D.O> or such.

 For forum: http://gitter.im/topseed-demos/Lobbyy